AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Abstract

 \section{Abstract}

-The graph convolutional network (GCN) has been applied to 3D human pose estimation (HPE).
-In addition, the pure transformer model recently shows promising results in the video-based method.
-However, the single-frame method still needs to model the physically connected relations among joints because the feature representation transformed only by global attention lack the relationships of the human skeleton.
-To deal with this problem, we propose a novel architecture, namely AMPose, to combine the physically connected and global relations among joints in the human skeleton towards human pose estimation.

-The effectiveness of our proposed method is demonstrated through evaluation on Human3.6M dataset.
-Our model also shows better generalization ability by cross-dataset comparison on MPI-INF-3DHP.
+The graph convolutional networks (GCNs) have been applied to model the physically connected and non-local relations among human joints for 3D human pose estimation (HPE).
+In addition, the purely Transformer-based models recently show promising results in video-based 3D HPE.
+However, the single-frame method still needs to model the physically connected relations among joints because the feature representations transformed only by global relations via the Transformer neglect information on the human skeleton.
+To deal with this problem, we propose a novel method in which the Transformer encoder and GCN blocks are alternately stacked, namely AMPose, to combine the global and physically connected relations among joints towards HPE.
+In the AMPose, the Transformer encoder is applied to connect each joint with all the other joints, while GCNs are applied to capture information on physically connected relations.
+The effectiveness of our proposed method is evaluated on the Human3.6M dataset.
+Our model also shows better generalization ability by testing on the MPI-INF-3DHP dataset.
 Code can be retrieved at \url{https://github.com/erikervalid/AMPose}.